 He’s not the only successful creative person to use Hero’s Journey to tell better stories.

-The filmmakers behind popular franchises from the Matrix to almost all the recent Marvel offerings tell their stories using variations of the Hero’s Journey, as do the writers of popular thriller stories.
+From the Matrix to almost all the recent Marvel offerings, the filmmakers behind popular franchises tell their stories using variations of the Hero’s Journey, as do the writers of popular thriller stories.

 So what does the Hero’s Journey storytelling technique mean for you?

 Look for traces of the Hero’s Journey in popular works: Now that you’re aware of it, it’s easy (and fun) to find elements of this narrative device in books, films, and stories.

 Use the Hero’s Journey to find creative ideas: Once you understand how a popular story is put together, you can extract elements from this story and combine them with your own to come up with more creative ideas.